 While making sourdough isn’t exactly difficult, it does require a little bit of patience and the right ingredients.
 So, let’s break it down.

 1. Prepare the dough.
-Of course, the foundation of any good sourdough bread is a quality starter, aka the natural leaving agent created by process of fermentation (this is what gives the loaf its distinct tangy flavor and bubbly texture, not to mention its gut-boosting benefits).
+Of course, the foundation of any good sourdough bread is a quality starter, aka the natural leaving agent created by process of fermentation (this is what gives the loaf its distinct tangy flavor and bubbly texture, not to mention its impressive sourdough benefits).
 One of the easiest ways to make a starter is by using active dry yeast that you can pick up at the store.
 But if you can’t get your hands on some, don’t worry.
 Here’s exactly how to make a sourdough starter from scratch without any yeast.

 Once your starter is all set (make sure to plan several days in advance), combine all the ingredients for your favorite sourdough bread recipe.
 This can include the sourdough starter, all-purpose flour, whole wheat flour, sugar, salt, oil, and warm water (if needed).
 Gently combine the ingredients to form a shaggy textured dough.
 Of course, you can use a bread machine for this step, but frankly, who has the counter space for one more bulky appliance?

 2. Perform the bulk fermentation using the air fryer.
 For this step, you’ll want to enlist the help of your air fryer to create the perfect environment for the dough to ferment and begin rising to its full potential.
 For the portion, you’ll allow the dough to rise in a warm area (aka your air fryer) at 30 minute increments (about one hour total), where you create a series of folds in between.
 This process, otherwise known as bulk fermentation, helps the gluten to start forming.
 After the initial hour, you’ll want to continue proofing the dough for another two hours.
 (Although, there are ways to make gluten-free sourdough, too.)

 Nowadays, most air fryers also come equipped with a “proof” setting, which you’ll want to use to create the ideal, low-heat home for your dough to rise.
 The temperature should be around 80°F, which will help move the fermentation process along.